bez4pieci/berlin-buergeramt-appointments/README.md

 # Berlin Bürgeramt Appointments

-This application automatically checks for available appointments on Berlin.de and sends SMS notifications when appointments are found.
+This command-line application automatically checks for available appointments on Berlin.de and sends SMS notifications when appointments are found.

 ## How It Works